Come to Daddy (song): Music video

 The music video for "Come to Daddy" (released in October 1997) was directed by Chris Cunningham and filmed on the same council estate where Stanley Kubrick shot many scenes in A Clockwork Orange.
 The scene is shot around Tavy Bridge Shopping centre, Thamesmead, which was demolished in 2007.
 Much of the dark underground car parking is now gone.

 Description

-The video opens with an old woman (played by Carol Lorne) walking a dog in a grimy, industrial setting.
+The video opens with an old woman (played by Coral Lorne) walking a dog in a grimy, industrial setting.
 The dog urinates on an abandoned television lying on the pavement, causing it to sputter unexpectedly into life, and a distorted and warping headshot of Richard D. James chants the lyrics.
 This unleashes a spirit, accompanied by a gang of small children, all of whom bear James' grinning face and who appear to inhabit the abandoned buildings.
 The children go around wreaking havoc, trashing an alley and chasing a man into his car.
 The thin man (played by Al Stokes) emerges from the television, screams in the woman's face, then gathers the children around him.